Nouryas-Tech/Nouryas-Advanced-Line-Follower-Array/README.md

 * Follow Black or White Line.
 * gives you two strategies for sensing , digital or analog.
-* Controlling the wheels speed from 0% to 100%.
+* Controlling the wheels' speed from 0% to 100%.

 Repository Contents
 -------------------